harrisrobin/react-native-checklist/renaming-your-app/rename-app-automatically.md

+### Rename App Automatically

-Use [react-native-rename](https://github.com/junedomingo/react-native-rename)to automatically rename your react-native app fro iOS and Android.
+Use [react-native-rename](https://github.com/junedomingo/react-native-rename) to automatically rename your react-native app fro iOS and Android.